Flaming Gorge Self-Supported Paddling Trip (revised)

 Wind and Waves!
 Flaming Gorge can get pretty windy!
 Although we keep an eye on the weather and do not plan to paddle in high wind, it is often necessary to paddle for an hour or so in moderate winds (8 mph – 12 mph) to a good campsite.

-Early Starts, depending on weather: In 2022 and 2023, a strong wind came up by noon.
+Early Starts, depending on weather: Our preference is not to get up early.
+But in 2022 and 2023, a strong wind came up by noon.
 Given this, we plan to be on the water by 7 AM and paddle till noon or so (when the wind starts up), so up to 5 hours of paddling.
 Makes for a long afternoon in the sun but we beat the wind.
 However, if it appears the wind is not coming up till mid afternoon or later, we’ll go with a later start.

 Short breaks: We tend to take only short breaks while paddling, including short lunch breaks.